 Front and rear gardens broken up into garden rooms incl small kitchen garden.
 Front garden incl small woodland area planted with early spring flowering shrubs, ferns and bulbs; topiary and white garden, large leaf border and terraced area.
 Rear garden has mirror borders, small decorative vegetable garden, red border, and grasses border.
 Home of author and principal of The English Gardening School.

-Visitors also welcome by arrangement March to October for groups of 10+.
-Gardening Club bookings welcome.
-Admission £4.50, children free.
+Visitors also welcome by arrangement February to October for groups of 10+.
+Gardening Clubs welcome.
+Admission £5.00, children free.
 Home-made teas.

 The garden has gravel paths and a few steps not easily negotiated in a wheelchair.